 While in detention, Ms. learned that she would need to find a sponsor in the United States in order for her and to be released from custody.
 Exh.
-A, Decl. at ¶ 8. ("Mr. She contacted a friend, "), hoping that he would sponsor them.
+A, Decl. at ¶ 8.
+She contacted a friend, ("Mr. "), hoping that he would sponsor them.
 Id.
 Mr. responded that he had Temporary Protected Status and that he believed this status would not allow him to sponsor them.
 Id.
 Wanting to help, Mr. asked a U.S. citizen colleague, ("Mr. "), to sponsor them instead.
 Id.
-Mr. agreed, and Ms. were released from detention in early November 2016.
+Mr. agreed, and Ms. were released from detention in early 2016.
 Id. at ¶¶ 9-10.
-Mr. told Ms. that she and would be living at , and she provided this address to ICE officers before leaving detention.
+Mr. would be living at told Ms. that she and , and she provided this address to ICE officers before leaving detention.
 Id. at ¶ 9.
-Upon their release from detention, Ms. and went to New York, New York to live with Mr. .
+Upon their release from detention, Ms. and New York to live with Mr. went to .
 Id. at ¶ 10.
-Upon arriving in New York, Mr. took Ms. and Queens, New York, instead of in Brooklyn, New York as they had refused to share the new address with Ms planned.
+Upon arriving in New York, Mr. took Ms. and New York, instead of New York as they had refused to share the new address with Ms planned.
 Id. at ¶ 10.
-Mr. and she did not know how to determine the address on her own.
+Mr. she did not know how to determine the address on her own.
 Id. at ¶ 11.
-However, Mr. told Ms. that he received mail at and that he would give Ms. any mail from immigration that arrived at that address.
+However, Mr. that he received mail at told Ms. and that he would give Ms. any mail from immigration that arrived at that address.
 Id.
 When Ms. mentioned updating her address with immigration officials, Mr. told her that she could not change her address once it was listed on her immigration paperwork; that he could get in trouble if she tried to change the address; and that she ought to listen to him because he was very important for her case.
 Id. at ¶¶ 12-14.
 Ms. was intimidated by Mr. and he convinced her that changing her address was the wrong thing to do for her case.
 Id. at ¶ 14.